LorneWhiteway/lfi_project/README.md

 ## Information about working with Wilkes cluster

-1. When logging on to Wilkes (<login-gpu.hpc.cam.ac.uk>), it seems to be necessary to type password from keyboard, rather than cutting-and-posting from password safe (despite PuTTY Window/Selection/Ctrl+Shift+{C,V} being set correctly).
-Not sure why.

-2. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
+1. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
 Can use shortcut `s` to get to the parent of this directory.

-3. Can use WebDrive to connect to login-gpu.hpc.cam.ac.uk as (for example) the W drive.
-It is convenient to set up a symbolic link (suggest calling it `work`) in the home directory to point to the project directory.

-4. To set the environment on Wilkes, use `set_environment.sh` (and not `set_environment.csh`, which is for splinter).
+2. To set the environment on Wilkes, use `set_environment.sh` (and not `set_environment.csh`, which is for splinter).

-## How to interact with the GPUs on Wilkes

-In what follows:
+3. In what follows:
 - `<partition>` refers to either `pascal` (the old partition with [V100](https://en.wikipedia.org/wiki/Volta_(microarchitecture)) GPUs) or `ampere` (the new partition with [A100](https://en.wikipedia.org/wiki/Ampere_(microarchitecture)) GPUs.
 - `<PROJECT-CODE-GPU>` is the project code (contact LW or NJ to get this).
 - `<experiment>` denotes an 'experiment' i.e. a subdirectory of `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project/experiments/` containing a control file `control.par`.
 Example: `gpu_256_1024_900`.

-### How to log on to one of the GPU nodes
+### How to log on to one of the Wilkes GPU nodes
 ```
 sintr -A <PROJECT-CODE-GPU> -p <partition> -t 1:0:0 --exclusive
 ```